jeremiah-c-leary/vhdl-style-guide/docs/assert_rules.rst

 |phase_4| |error|

-This rule checks the **severity** keyword is on it's own line for sequential assertion statements.
+This rule checks the **severity** keyword is on its own line for sequential assertion statements.

 **Violation**